 - DECLINE: Unfortunately, we are not able to offer you a place at this time.
 We will advise you why you were unsuccessful on this occasion and we can give you advice on alternative courses for progression.

-- We will be holding Applicant Days for new students in March and April 2020.
+- We will be holding Applicant Days for new students in March 2020.

 - These are open to students who are holding a Conditional Offer or Unconditional Offer and give you the opportunity to meet other students, academic staff and participate in subject sessions.